STAR-RG/shaker-artifacts-icsme/standalone/README.md

 #### 4. Examine output

-After executing the script, the `results.txt` file will contain the list of tests that failed together with the number of times that it failed.
+After executing the script, the `{NAME_APP}_shaker.csv` file will contain the list of tests that failed together with the number of times that it failed.